-Our students work with a range of industry-standard facilities across our Product Design courses.
-From the studios to the workshops to the study centre, there is space and resource for everyone to work, learn and develop designs and projects.
+Our students benefit from a huge range of specialist facilities across our Product Design courses.
+From dedicated design studios to materials and prototyping workshops and study centre, there is space and resource for everyone to work, learn and develop as a designer.

 Based in the Maudslay building, this is the perfect space for private study and is equipped with computers, large format plotters and desk space, together with the latest, and archived, journals and publications.